pranigopu/mastersProject/NOTES/bayesian-inference/sampling-methods.md

 - Hence, we want future samples to depend on past samples in some way
 - More specifically, we want the next sample to depend on the previous sample

-**NOTE**: _A sample having a high probability of being in the target distribution simply means that it is from a high density region of the target distribution.
-For example, if the target distribution is a normal distribution, samples corresponding to points near the mean are from a higher density region than samples corresponding to points further away in the tails; the former have a higher probability of being in the given normal distribution than the latter._
+**NOTE**: _A sample having a high probability of being in the target distribution simply means that it is from a high-density region of the target distribution.
+For example, if the target distribution is a normal distribution, samples corresponding to points near the mean are from a higher-density region than samples corresponding to points further away in the tails; the former have a higher probability of being in the given normal distribution than the latter._

 The last key idea essentially becomes the use of a Markov chain for sampling.
 Furthermore, we are taking a sequence of random samples from the Markov chain to estimate the target distribution $p$, which is essentially a Monte Carlo simulation used to estimate $p$.
 Hence, our key ideas lead to the combination of a Markov chain and a Monte Carlo simulation, i.e. it leads to a Markov chain Monte Carlo (MCMC) sampling method.